tim-roberts1/tva/website/docs/development/getting-started/installation.md

 ## Mobile Assets

-Our `tokens` package will also deliver all of our icons and fonts via assets for each mobile platform we support. ❤️
+Our `tokens` package will also deliver all of our icons and fonts via assets for each mobile platform we support. :heart:

 ## Design resources